No Tags Found!

 Aks17

-Since the employee has already put in her resignation why any fuss about it at all?
-It is only a matter of time that everyone else would come to know of the same.
-Moreover the HR will be asked by the management if he/she is in the lookout for replacement and needs to act on the issue at the earliest.
-The resigned employee has to take these things into her stride and move forward instead of making noise and spoiling her relationship with her soon to be ex-colleagues.
+Since the employee has already submitted her resignation, why all the fuss about it at all?
+It is only a matter of time before everyone else becomes aware of the same.
+Furthermore, the HR will be approached by management to inquire if a replacement is being sought and action needs to be taken promptly.
+The resigned employee needs to take these things in stride and move forward instead of creating a disturbance and souring her relationship with her soon-to-be ex-colleagues.

-Even if she does not like her resignation to be a topic at the tea table or elsewhere, there is not much she can do and better she accepts and keep moving.
-No point in complaining and getting negative response from the management.
+Even if she prefers her resignation not to be a topic of discussion at the tea table or elsewhere, there isn't much she can do but accept it and keep moving.
+There's no point in complaining and eliciting a negative response from management.

 Thanks and Regards